spoo-bar/Biffy/README.md

 * Extending snippets
 * Highlight all occurences of a symbol in a document
 * Renaming symbols
-* Find all references for non guid symbols
 * ~~Icons for file types~~ [Not supported by vscode]